-While the great European and American mystery writers of the 19th and 20th centuries — writers like Agatha Christie, Edgar Allan Poe, and Arthur Conan Doyle — are often who we first turn to when looking for a great detective novel.
+It’s often the great European and American mystery writers of the 19th and 20th centuries — writers like Agatha Christie, Edgar Allan Poe, and Arthur Conan Doyle — whom we first turn to when looking for a great detective novel.

 Authors like Seishi Yokomizo, Soji Shimada, and Masako Togawa were and are known as the Christies and Doyles of Japan.

-8 Best Japanese Mystery Novels
+The Best Japanese Mystery Novels

 On your hunt for the best mystery novels ever written, turn to Japan.
 These Japanese mystery novels, and their writers, represent some of the best locked room and puzzle box detective stories of all time.